Stackclash/5e-vault/3. The Party/Session Logs/Session 6.md

 - Example 2

 ## End of Session Notes
-Anything to take note of as the session has come to a
+Anything to take note of as the session has come to a close.